-The receiver rang again.
-The news was even worse.
-The power had been cut off in Zootopia.
-The ZPD was already calling the government offices.
+The receiver rang again-the news was even worse.
+The power had been cut off in Zootopia, and the ZPD was already calling the government offices, demanding an immediate explanation.
 Worse still, the huge amount of energy released had led to a massive destruction of the energy lines, burning out the remaining power supply to the metropolis.
 It would take weeks to re-open the ones from the old power stations.

 Mayor Julius Bogo was storming over to the cowering scientist when something in the room below him caught his eye.
-It was on fire, the personnel still trapped in there screaming and pounding on the doors.
 The heat was very nearly unbearable, the room already devastated by the explosion.
 But there was still something else.
-The storage tanks of petroleum, designed to provide energy to the lights and everything else to keep it moving.
-They were on fire.
+The storage tanks of petroleum, designed to provide energy to the lights and everything else to keep it moving, had caught fire.

-The mayor used his muscular arms to push everyone out of the way, sprinting across the hallway, the emergency lights and klaxons wailing in warning.
-A few others sentries and officials saw him and joined him, knowing things were soon going to get a lot worse.
-Julius tried to ignore his wounds and recall which way he came to the facility.
-He felt faint, but a guard hoisted his arm on to his shoulder and charged the final few meters of the hallway, slamming open the door to the exit just as an enormous explosion rocked his ears.
+The mayor used his muscular arms to push everyone out of the way, sprinting across the hallway.
+The emergency lights and klaxons wailed in warning.
+A few other sentries and officials saw him and joined the chase, not daring to stay behind for any longer.
+Julius tried to ignore his wounds and recall which way he had come to the facility.
+His legs buckled under him, but a guard hoisted his arm onto his shoulder and charged over the final few metres of the hallway, slamming open the door to the exit just as a huge explosion rocked his ears.
 A huge fireball rushed down the hallway, incinerating those still inside.
-Julius and the few others with him moved out of the way at the last second, the immense heat on his face, the sweat slowly dripping from his forehead.
+Julius and the few others with him moved out of the way at the last second, the sweat slowly dripping from his forehead.
 As he stood up woozily he could smell the scent of burning, as well as that of petrol.
 It was immensely hot, even hotter than the scorchers in August.

 Julius looked all around him, the survivors cowering in fear.
 He could see his old limousine blown onto its side, the car doors detached by the impact.
-The rain was still falling, the water sizzling in contact with the fire.
-Mrs. Johnson made her way to him, one of the few who survived the initial explosion.
-Her face was scarred by the glass, a filthy rag pressed on her face to stop the bleeding.
-The mayor looked down at her, the bleeding and sorry form of a once proud wolf.
+Everything had been destroyed-the only thing unchanged was the rain, the water sizzling in contact with the fire.

 Julius said nothing as the one dozen remaining members were hurried onto a waiting jeep, the engine already running.
 He took no notice of the panic around him, the scores of ZCID putting out the fires and dragging out survivors from the debris.
-Hell, it would take billions to get the facility working again.
+Heck, it would take billions to get the facility working again.
 The pipes were twisted and bent, the reactors blackened and malfunctioned.
-They would never work again, the surviving scientists already starting their status quo reports.
+But he knew they would never work again, the surviving scientists already starting their status quo reports.

 On the journey back to the city, Julius stared into the rising sun and wondered what his last job in office might be.
-They needed a cover story.
-The swearing to secrecy for everyone who witnessed the explosion.
+They needed a cover story, the swearing to secrecy for everyone who witnessed the explosion.
 He paged his secretary and told her everything needed.
-She promised that nobody would ever know about what happened.
 But who was to be trusted anymore?
-Promises were as easily broken as glass.
+In this new era, promises were as easily broken as glass.

-"Ladies and Gentlemen." he began, addressing the tiny crowd.
-"With the full-out investigations coming to an end, we have concluded that Operation Beacon is literally devastated, with the loss of machinery that cost billions, the money being taken from the people's pockets for the past 10 years.
+"Ladies and gentlemammals." he began, addressing the tiny crowd.
+"With the full-out investigations coming to an end, we have concluded that Operation Dawnbreak has been totally devastated.
+The loss of machinery has run into the billions, the money being taken from the people's pockets for the past 10 years.
 The incident also resulted in a terrible loss of life, both for the ZCID and the Government."

 "However, there is still hope.
 In retrospect to the deployment of E14, a squad from the ZCID, sworn to secrecy of course, has successfully located an abundant amount of uranium, enough to cater to the city for 100 years, just a few miles before the borderline.
 Entity X45 has also been found, seeming to be an ancient remnant of a onc…"